 Insects from several orders including Coleoptera, Lepidoptera, Diptera and Hymenoptera

-Pest description and damage Leafminer larvae feed between the upper and lower surfaces of leaves, or under the epidermis of stems or leaf petioles.
+Pest description and damage Leafminer larvae feed between the upper and lower surfaces of leaves, or under the epidermis of stems or leaf petioles and thus are rather small in size ranging from 0.05 to 0.25 inch in length.
 Mines may appear as surface blotches, or serpentine (winding) trails.
-Some leafminers are solitary, others feed gregariously and the mines may coalesce to form one large mine.
+Some leafminers are solitary, others feed gregariously, and the mines may coalesce to form one large mine.
 For some species, the insect first mines a needle or leaf, but then shifts to tunneling down the petiole, under bark and then enter bud or stem tissues.
 Larval identification is based on host, type of mine, and the pattern of the frass within the mine.
 To get a positive identification, it may be necessary to rear some to the adult stage and send them to a taxonomist specializing in that order or group.
 The damage that the leafminers do is variable and ranges from minor cosmetic damage to total defoliation.
 There are several orders of insects that have developed the leaf mining lifestyle; control products may vary with the order of insects causing the mines.
-See specific host-leafminers in the Landscape pests section.

-- Beetle and weevil larvae include some flat-headed borers, weevils and leaf beetles.
+- Beetle and weevil leafminers include some flat-headed borers, weevils and leaf beetles.

-- Fly larvae are generally maggot-shaped without a head capsule.
+- Fly leafminers are generally maggot-shaped without a head capsule.
 Examples include columbine leafminer, holly leafminer and boxwood leafminer.

-- Moth larvae have a distinct head capsule are commonly found on madrona, including the serpentine and madrona blotch miner, as well as laburnum leaf miner, and tentiform leafminers.
+- Moth leafminers have a distinct head capsule are commonly found on madrona, including the serpentine and madrona blotch miner, as well as laburnum leafminer, and tentiform leafminers.

-- Sawfly larvae include the elm leaf miner, birch leafminer and alder leafminer.
+- Sawfly leafminers include the elm leaf miner, birch leafminer and alder leafminer.

 Biology and life history Mines are often scattered and the leafminers controlled by parasitoids, so leafminers are usually inconsequential to plant health.
 Occasionally plants become heavily infested, but the plants generally recover.
 Other leaf miners have two to five generations in a year.
 Most adults emerge from soil and lay eggs in spring, although some may winter over as larvae in the mine.

 Pest monitoring Watch for the adults or the occurrence of the first mines early in the spring as the leaves unfold.
-This is most critical for leafminers with multiple generations.
-If early leaf mining activity is minimal, no action need be taken, but the plants should be inspected when the next generation is due again.
-Pheromone traps have been developed for some leafminers and will help determine if a pesticide will be needed.
+Scouting for damage is most critical for leafminers with multiple generations.
+If early leaf mining activity is minimal, no action is needed, but the plants should be inspected when the next generation is due again.
+Pheromone traps developed for some leafminers will help determine if a pesticide will be needed.
 In the case of the elm leafminer, there is a degree day model for predicting egg-laying by adult sawflies.

 Low numbers of leafminers provide food for the parasitoids that, in turn, keep number of mines low.
 Handpick and remove mined leaves or squish larvae within mines.
 Select cultivars that are less susceptible to leafminers.
 There is evidence that leafminers thrive when plants are stressed, so ensure that landscape plants are planted in the right place and receive water adequate for their needs.